inspyration/xbus.broker/doc/source/recipient_api.rst

 Required.

-Called to send the node an item.
+Called to send the recipient an item.

 Parameters: